psidex/CrowsNest/README.md

 This would be useful if you store configuration files or content in a Git repository and want to keep your local copies up to date with the most recent versions.

-Personally I use this to keep my website up to date as the files are published to GitHub from my development machine but need to be on my server to be servered to the internet.
+Personally I use this to keep my website up to date as the files are published to GitHub from my development machine but need to be on my server to be served to the internet.